edgedb/easy-edgedb/README.md

 }
 ```

-So that's how indexing and slicing works for every type except tuples, which use `()`.
-Tuples are different because they are more like individual object types with fields.
-This lets tuples hold different types together: `string`s with `array`s, `int64`s with `float32`s, anything.
+Now, tuples are different because they are more like individual object types with properties that have numbers instead of names.
+This is why tuples can hold different types together: `string`s with `array`s, `int64`s with `float32`s, anything.

 So this is completely fine: